Tongji-MIC-Lab/TLPK/README.md

 Please cite the following paper if you find this work useful:

-Taiyi Su, Hanli Wang, Qiuping Qi, Lei Wang, Bin He, Transductive Learning with Prior Knowledge for Generalized Zero-shot Action Recognition, IEEE Transactions on Circuits and Systems for Video Technology, accepted, 2023.
+Taiyi Su, Hanli Wang, Qiuping Qi, Lei Wang, and Bin He, Transductive Learning with Prior Knowledge for Generalized Zero-shot Action Recognition, IEEE Transactions on Circuits and Systems for Video Technology, vol. 34, no. 1, pp. 260-273, Jan.
+2024.